Living-Hell/crypto-tracker/README.md

 # Introduction

-Crypto Tracker is a web application which displays the various information related to a cryptocurrency,updated in real-time.
+Crypto Tracker is a fully responsive web application which displays the various information related to a cryptocurrency, updated in real-time.

 Users can get information related to a coin such as Price, 24h Change, Market Cap, etc. in both INR nd USD.